 It isn’t clear why the judge thought that hitting the gun with a “rawhide hammer,” the methodology used by the prosecution expert, was any more reliable than Carey’s methodology.
-Nor is it clear why the assembling or disassembling of the gun is important.
+Nor is it clear why the assembling or disassembling of the gun is important in a case that did not involve taking a gun apart.
 The relevant question was whether the gun would fire accidentally, not how the gun operates.

 The judge allowed Carey to testify about his personal observations as a lay witness.
 Carey testified that he was able to recreate an accidental discharge of the gun, as was shown on a video recording that was admitted into evidence.
 He found that by picking up the gun with a finger on the trigger, the weight of the gun against his hand could cause the gun to fire in quick succession.

 Carey testified that the heavy weight of the slide caused the gun to bump against his trigger finger.
 He testified that one time the gun fired twice, and another time the gun fired three times, without consciously pulling the trigger.

 The Mississippi Court of Appeals affirmed the trial court’s decision not to allow Carey to provide expert testimony.
 The court noted that Carey did not hold an engineering degree and had never published any scholarly articles, although the relevance of that observation is doubtful.